txzhao/Model-Control-RCV/README.md

 ### User story

-“As an autonomous-vechicle researcher at [Integrated Transport Research Lab (ITRL)](https://www.itrl.kth.se/), I want to easily observe and pre-test the performance of an automatic controller so that I can understand whether this controller is ready to be applied and tested on the RCV.”
+> “As an autonomous-vechicle researcher at [Integrated Transport Research Lab (ITRL)](https://www.itrl.kth.se/), I want to easily observe and pre-test the performance of an automatic controller so that I can understand whether this controller is ready to be applied and tested on the RCV.”

+> “As an autonomous-vechicle researcher at Integrated Transport Research Lab (ITRL), I want to shift the whole chunck of controller”

 ## How to run